CHT2531/intro-to-sass-node/README.md

 ## Installing a Node.js version of Sass
 * Open the Node.js Command Prompt (it must be the Command Prompt)
-  * if you are doing this at home, you won't have a specialt Node.js Command Prompt and you can just use your regular Command Line interface e.g. Powershell.
+  * If you are doing this at home, you won't have a special Node.js Command Prompt and you can just use your regular Command Line interface e.g. Powershell.
 * Enter the following:

 ```